fsprojects/FAKE/docs/guide/contributing.md

 * The new API is part of FakeLib (deprecated)
 * The new API is available as separate module

+## Release Process
+To publish a release, merge the changes to `master` branch and prepare release notes in `RELEASE_NOTES.md` file, and trigger the `release` GitHub action providing as an input the release version.
+The release process needs an admin approval, once that is approved the release action will start.
+FAKE release push packages to the following
+registries:

+1. Pushing all FAKE modules to NuGet source.
+2. Pushing FAKE as a chocolatey package.
+3. Publish site to GitHub Pages.

 ## Staging environment

 In order to test and preview our changes faster, we have a fully automated release process in place.